-He was born on 16th of April 1979 in Eindhoven and in his early boyhood was infected with motorsport.
+He was born in April 1979 in Eindhoven and in his early boyhood was infected with motorsport.
 His father was relatively successful rallycross and Porsche Carrera racer, and Christijan at very young age began to race kart.
 His biggest success arrived in 1997 when Albers was crowned as Dutch National kart champion.

 Christijan Albers at the beginning of his career